Oil industry in Singapore: Value

 Singapore is described as "the undisputed oil hub in Asia".
 The oil industry is responsible for some five percent of the country's gross domestic product (GDP).
 It generated an estimated S$57 billion dollars in 2009.
 Technology used for oil refinement and trading centres in Singapore is on the cutting edge, and many well-established petroleum businesses, such as ExxonMobil and Lanxess, are based in Singapore, owing to the country's "safe environment" and ideal trading location.

 As a global financial hub, Singapore provides for 25 per cent to 35 per cent of commodities trading in Asia, according to International Enterprise Singapore, a government agency.
 It is also Asia's largest physical oil trading hub.
 Additionally, it is home to the world's largest bunkering port and the world's two largest oil rig builders SembCorp Marine and Keppel Corporation.
 Singapore traded 21% of the world market of more than 213 million metric tons of bunker fuel in 2019.

-Issues

-Supply disruption
+Supply

-Singapore has not yet experienced supply disruption of oil.
-The country has its own reserves of oil, in case of such a crisis.
+Singapore has never experienced a supply disruption of oil.
+The country maintains substantial strategic reserves and possesses a refining capacity that significantly exceeds domestic consumption.
+During the 2026 Strait of Hormuz crisis, Singapore has leveraged its position as a major refining hub to support partners such as Australia in securing their fuel supplies.